blueOkiris/simple-web-browser/README.md

 A Web Browser should be a Web Browser and nothing more, and it should integrate well with your system.

 Goals:
-1. Built with GTK/Qt to integrate with DEs (using gtk3 and webkit2gtk)
+1. Built with GTK/Qt to integrate with DEs
 2. The following "extra" features I consider necessary (but nothing else):
-   - Adblock (done)
+   - Adblock
-   - Bookmark sync (currently working on)
+   - Bookmark sync
-   - Password sync and autofill (not started)
+   - Password sync and autofill
-3. Mobile client (not started)
+3. Mobile client
-4. Decent performance, i.e. built on top 3 engines: Blink, Gecko, or WebKit (WebKit currently)
+4. Decent performance, i.e. built on top 3 engines: Blink, Gecko, or WebKit
 5. No added privacy concerns out of the box (no telemetry, ads, or data collection)
 6. Not built on Chromium/Blink (it's WebKit, so we're good)

 Officially supported platforms: Fedora.
-Will probably make a Flatpak.
+Will probably make an AppImage and put on crates.io.

+## Roadmap to Initial Release

+The project is incomplete.
+Here's what's done:

+- [x] - basic gtk window
+- [x] - adblock
+- [ ] - bookmark sync
+- [ ] - password sync/autofill
+- [x] - webkit navigation

+Currently working on: bookmark sync

 ## Build